 Protection of Child Witnesses – The POCSO Act, 2012 also provides for the protection of child witnesses during trials.
 The identity of the child is kept confidential, and the child is not required to be present in the court during the trial.

 The 2012 POCSO Act is comprehensive law that tries to address every facet of child sexual abuse.
 With the passage of the Protection of Children from Sexual Offenses (Amendment) Act of 2019, the Act was amended, toughening the penalties for offences.

 Sensitizing the public to child sexual abuse is urgently needed so that there is no hesitation in reporting these crimes.
 In order to eliminate any possibility of carelessness on their side, the investigative authorities should be well-trained, and experts like medical practitioners engaged in the phases of investigation and trial should be effective.
 More so, offences under the act are provided in an extensive and clear manner, according to which the ambit of the Act and the offences are very broad in nature.
+The POCSO Act, 2012 is a crucial piece of legislation aimed at protecting children from sexual offenses and abuse.
+The Act provides for strict punishment for offenders and ensures that child witnesses are protected during trials.
+It is important for parents, teachers, and caregivers to be aware of the provisions of the Act and to take appropriate measures to safeguard children from sexual abuse.
+If you or someone you know has been a victim of sexual offenses against children, it is important to report the matter to the authorities immediately.
 This is beneficial as it helps in the penalisation of a lot of crimes which were left in dark prior to the POCSO Act.
 Easy and clear explanations will help in understanding of the public.
 If you are looking for best lawyers for dealing with POCSO Act Cases, contact Century Law Firm today.